Chamber of Representatives (Belgium): Qualifications

 Certain offices are incompatible with the office of representative.
 Members of a regional or community parliament who take the oath of office as a representative automatically cease to sit in the regional or community parliament, in accordance with the Belgian Electoral Code.
 The same applies the other way around as well, a representative who takes the oath of office in a regional or community parliament automatically ceases to be a representative.
-A member of the Chamber of Representatives may not also be a member of the Senate at the same time, and senators must give up their seats in the Senate in order to join the Chamber of Representatives.
+A member of the Chamber of Representatives may not also be a member of the Senate at the same time, and senators must give up their seats in the Senate to join the Chamber of Representatives.

 Another important incompatibility is based on the separation of powers.
-Representatives appointed as a minister cease to sit in the Chamber of Representatives.
+A representative appointed as a minister ceases to sit in the Chamber of Representatives.
 During their service, the representative is replaced.
 Individuals resigning as a minister can return to the Chamber in accordance with Article 50 of the Belgian Constitution.
-A representative cannot be a civil servant or a member of the judiciary at the same time, however, a civil servant who is elected to the Chamber is entitled to political leave and doesn't have to resign as a civil servant.
-It is also not possible to be a member of the Federal Parliament and a Member of the European Parliament at the same time.
+A representative cannot be a civil servant or a member of the judiciary at the same time; however, a civil servant who is elected to the Chamber is entitled to political leave and doesn't have to resign as a civil servant.
+It is also not possible to be a member of the Federal Parliament and a member of the European Parliament at the same time.

-The Chamber of Representatives does not systematically check whether any of these (or other) incompatibilities apply to its members, however, newly elected members are informed of the most important incompatibilities at the start of their mandate and it is up to them to verify whether they are in compliance with the regulations regarding incompatibilities and, if not, to determine which office they will abandon.
+The Chamber of Representatives does not systematically check whether any of these (or other) incompatibilities applies to its members; however, newly elected members are informed of the most important incompatibilities at the start of their mandate and it is up to them to verify that they are in compliance with the regulations regarding incompatibilities and, if not, to determine which office they will abandon.